Aaron Carter Quits Twitter: ‘I Want Candy’ Singer Fed Up With Social Media As He Enters A ‘Facility’

 “I’ll see you soon looking amazing and ready to play all my new songs LIVE.
 Most importantly, my stressors haven’t subsided with family and this year has been crazy and I need some time off from all of it.”

-He also announced the release of a new version of his hit single “I Want Candy” on October 27 just in time for Halloween and a new album called “LOVE.”
+He also announced the release of a new version of his hit single “I Want Candy” on October 27 just in time for Halloween and a new album called LOVE.

 ???????? pic.twitter.com/q8aYvQ1z7w